Your Environment Is Killing Your Focus

 Your brain’s first job isn’t to make you productive.
 It’s to keep you safe.

-So if you want peace and focus, don’t fight your brain.
-Instead, construct your environment to hide the distractions and only show the critical items you must act on now.
+So stop trying to fight your brain.
+Instead construct your environment to hide the distractions and only show the critical items you must act on now.

 How to Set Up Your Environment to Focus